 Another year is in the books and, true to form, it was marked by some crazy, humorous and downright unbelievable crime stories.
 From weed-gifting grandparents to inmates who broke back into jail, these schemes and snafus are sure to leave you shaking your head.
 Curated from around the country, here’s a list of some of the craziest crimes stories of 2017.

 Inmates Break out of Jail, Burglarize Store, Sneak Back Behind Bars

 A group of jail inmates in Lexington, Miss., are accused of breaking out of jail in September, burglarizing a nearby Dollar General store and then sneaking back into jail undetected.
-According to police, the inmates stole cigarettes, lighters and phones – items they planned to sell in the clink, according to Mississippi News Now.
+According to police, the inmates stole cigarettes, lighters and phones – items they planned to sell in the clink.
 “You’re already in jail, but you want to break out and break back in?”
-Lexington Police Chief Robert Kirklin asked incredulously.
+Lexington Police Chief Robert Kirklin told Mississippi News Now.
 “That is just something.
 I thought I heard it all.”
 The inmates were captured on the store’s surveillance video.
 Meanwhile, the jail is beefing up security measures.

 Elderly Parents of Prosecutor Wanted to Give $300,000 Worth of Weed as Christmas Gifts